mbritton/react-three-camera-lab/README.md

 ![](cameralab-gif-01.gif?raw=true)
 Explore an arrangement of randomly positioned and rotated screens.
 Grouping and an orbit.

-#### Experiment 4 - Video and Webcam functionality
+#### Experiment 4 - Video and Webcam Fun
-This one could get weird.
+Webcam in a scene, on a Panel.

+#### Experiment 5 - HUD and Multiple Scenes (In Progress)
+Multiple scenes on screen, intercommunication...

 ## General